nbogie/pig-cli/README.md

 The JSDoc type definitions in [src/types.js](src/types.js) will help you understand the references to Player, Scores, and TurnOutcome.

 Retreat where necessary and re-celebrate understanding the top level code!

+(Ignore the custom Enquirer prompt in `AnyKeyPrompt.js`.
+(I had chatgpt write this bit quickly for me - no guarantees here).)